jackjocross/til/README.md

         console.log(item)
     }

+#NPM
+*shrinkwrap: Run using "npm shrinkwrap --dev".
+This will create a npm-shrinkwrap.json file which will be used to resolve all of the npm dependencies and sub-dependencies in your package.json.
+This can prevent unwanted and breaking updates to packages that can come through the use of the ~, ^, and * modifiers in your package.json and the package.json of any of your dependencies.

 #CSS
 * :nth-child(pattern): Pseudo class which applies to elements which are the nth child of their parent according to the pattern.
 The pattern can simply be a number or can be more complex such as "n + 2".
 The childrens index starts at 1.
 Usage:
     * :nth-child(n + 2):nth-child(-n + 3) - Selects all elements from the second up until the third to last.